Add To Favorites

 Through smaller symbols and images called hieroglyphics, ancient Egyptians told stories on these wall paintings.
 Research hieroglyphics with your classmates.
 Find commonly used symbols and their meanings.

-Cover your work area with recycled newspaper and have a bowl with water handy to rinse paintbrushes.
+Cover the work area with recycled newspaper and have a bowl with water handy to rinse paintbrushes.
 Younger students may wish to wear a Crayola Art Smock.
 Fill the drawing with bright colors, by painting over the crayon with Crayola Washable Watercolors.
 The waxy crayon will “pop” through the painted surface!
 Experiment with different amounts of water and paint for interesting effects.

 What was the family entertainment center in the early 1900s?
 A radio!
 Trace the growth of this fascinating invention and